Burundi considers response after African nations seek vote delay

-BUJUMBURA (Reuters) - Burundi officials will discuss their response on Tuesday to a call by African nations to delay a presidential election by two weeks to July 30, a presidential spokesman said.
+BUJUMBURA, July 7 (Reuters) - Burundi officials will discuss their response on Tuesday to a call by African nations to delay the presidential election by two weeks to July 30, a presidential spokesman said.

-Burundi was plunged into its worst crisis since the end of a civil war in 2005 after President Pierre Nkurunziza announced in April that he would run for a third term in office, a move opponents and protesters say is unconstitutional.
+Burundi has been plunged into its worst crisis since the end of a civil war in 2005 after President Pierre Nkurunziza announced in April that he would run for a third term in office, a move opponents and protesters say is unconstitutional.

 Regional African states meeting in Tanzania on Monday called for the July 15 presidential poll to be delayed to allow Ugandan President Yoweri Museveni to mediate.
 They also urged steps including disarming youth groups linked to political parties.